Your Network is Your Asset

 Start early and stick with it.
 It is never too early or too late to begin building your network and establishing yourself as someone that people want to hire.
 Keep in mind that networking is a two-way street.
 You need to give to get, so be sure to help your contacts too.
 People are more likely to help you if you are willing to help them.

-Larry Doty has been appointed to various positions of leadership at Herzing University including Academic Dean, Director of Education and Educational Funding, and Senior System Undergraduate Dean.
+Larry Doty has been appointed to various positions of leadership at Herzing University including Academic Dean, Director of Education and Financial Aid, and Senior System Undergraduate Dean.
 Larry Doty currently serves as the Associate Provost of Academic Support for Herzing University.
 During his time at the Minneapolis campus, Mr. Doty successfully provided oversight to multiple accreditation initiatives at the programmatic and institutional level.
 He quickly developed a reputation for developing high performing teams and exceeding institutional expectations in areas such as budgeting and planning, team development, and student retention.